arnabkakati/arnabkakati.github.io/_photograph/rgcb_campus.md

     alt: "The friend of RGCB with her child"
     title: "The friend of RGCB with her child"
 ---
-Photographs displaying different aesthetics of Rajiv Gandhi Centre for Biotechnology (RGCB).
+Photographs displaying different aesthetics of RGCB, Kerala.

 {% include gallery id="gallery1" %}